1995–96 Macedonian First Football League

 The 1995–96 Macedonian First League was the 4th season of the Macedonian First Football League, the highest football league of Macedonia.
-The first matches of the season were played on 20 August 1995 and the last on 9 June 1996.
+The first match of the season is played on 18 August 1995 and the last on 9 June 1996.
 Vardar were the defending champions, having won their third title in a row.
 The 1995-96 champions were FK Sileks who had won their first title.